wybren1971/Fluxengine_GUI/README.md

 Fluxengine is created by David Given and you can find his fluxengine here https://github.com/davidgiven/fluxengine.
 This GUI is a wrapper around fluxengine by David Given and doesn't work without this great peace of software.

 This GUI is my first attempt to work with Qt Creator.
-The software is still in alpha stage.
+The software is still in beta stage.

 The Fluxengine_GUI works with the latest fluxengine with protobuf.